 In 2003 ESA launched an Open Initiative with UNESCO to use Earth Observation to help developing nations more effectively protect World Heritage sites on their territory.
 The Initiative involves now also other space agencies, universities, research institutes and entities from the private sector.

 The idea behind it is that data from space can be used to monitor these sites, alerting authorities to land use changes that could be putting the sites in danger.

-ESA and UNESCO are already co-operating in a joint project using satellite data to protect the habitats of mountain gorillas from human encroachment.
+In June 2003, ESA and UNESCO started a joint project using satellite data to protect the habitats of mountain gorillas from human encroachment.